top of page

 Narrow exit of Mecca Hills grotto cave exploring

-The faces of happy hikers.
-Weston and Mackenzie are always up for a challenging hike and we still had more ground to cover.
+Here are the faces of happy hikers.
+Weston and Mackenzie are always ready for a tough hike, and we still had more distance to travel.

 Movement along the fault zone and local erosion has resulted in rocks being precariously wedged between the walls of the canyon.
 It doesn't take a seismologist to recognize that strong shaking during an earthquake could potentially loosen and topple these rocks.